RishabhMalviya/Semantic_Perception/README.md

 5. These confidence vectors are then transformed using the conditional probability matrix.
 That is, the ith entry of the confidence vector now becomes the dot product of the ith row of the conditional probability matrix with the original confidence vector.
 6. Now, the index with the maximum value in the transformed confidence vector is assigned as its label.

+NOTE: The number of nearest neighbours to consider in the various parts of the algorithm can be varied, though in the preceding discussion we assumed fixed numerical values.
+NOTE: To run the algorithm without the added modifications, comment the for loop starting at line 449 of the *kNN.cpp* file and uncomment the line just after it - line number 452.

 ## 4. eval (Quantify Pipeline Performance)
 This script *evaluations* takes the predicted images and compares them pixel-wise with the original labeled (ground truth) images to calculate the accuracy (confusion matrix, precision, recall and F1) of the pipeline.

 Another approach is to make the comparison superpixel-wise, and there is a separate script called *evaluations_superpixel* for doing this.
 As would be expected, the reported accuracy is much higher for this superpixel-wise comparison.

+Unfortunately, using the modified kNN search did not make much difference to the final result.
+It didn't even consistently increase/decrease the accuracy - sometimes it boosted the accuracy and sometimes it made it drop, but by miniscule amounts in both cases.